 The second module focuses on the practical components of water stewardship from the board room to the shop floor.
 This includes best practices for corporate or enterprise-level water stewardship, such as risk assessment and prioritization, strategy and policy development, and target and goal setting.
 It also includes best practices for operational water stewardship, including site assessments, watershed assessments, stakeholder engagement, contextual planning and target setting, and the implementation of water stewardship best practices.

 Participants have the option of taking either or both of the modules, but we recommend attending Module 1 prior to Module 2.
+Members of The Water Council or Council of the Great Lakes Region receive 25% off training.

 The Water Council will work with you to design a water stewardship training that is custom tailored to the needs of your company.
 We can: